Shifting Perceptions: Right Person, Right Job

 Fact: Some loud noises can actually cause further harm to the auditory system.
 Persons who are deaf should be hired for all jobs that they have the skills and talents to perform.
 No person with a disability should be prejudged regarding employment opportunities.

-At Champions, we see first hand how the right person
+At Champions, we see first hand how the right person with the right skills in the right job is mutually beneficial for everyone involved.
+Regardless of disability. |

 This is a very specific myth regarding people with hearing impairments, but it represents an all too prevalent way of approaching inclusive hiring.
 Wheelchair user?
 Desk job then.
 Visual impairment?
 Answering phones.
 Bipolar?
 Maybe they should work alone.
 Down Syndrome?
 I have a cousin with that and he can't work.
 This is a dangerous way of thinking and often reflects the human tendency to generalize our thinking and stereotype based on past experiences.